1. Introduction

 ).Alert handlers really become useful when they execute a command on the target host.
 Checkmk offers a ready solution for Linux that will be explained later.

-3. Rules-based configuration
+3. Rule-based configuration

 As shown in the introductory example, which events should trigger alert handlers are defined via rules.
 This functions completely analogous to notifications, only somewhat simplified.
 In the example we specified no conditions, which is naturally unrealistic in practice.
 The following example shows a condition that an alert handler defines for specific hosts and services: